This week has been comical to say the least. Why do Men leave sorting their dinner suit until the last minute?

 Invites can come last minute.
 So what can you do to get yourself dinner suit ready?

-- Make sure your shoes at polished and your good to go!
+Make sure your shoes are polished and you're good to go!

 Here are some other choices for you to consider:

 We offer two choices of black, ready to wear dinner suits with a notch and shawl lapels for £795, including alterations.